SasView/sasview/src/sas/sasgui/perspectives/fitting/media/fitting_help.rst

      Plugin Model = scale_factor * (model1 * model2) + background

-In the *Easy Sum/Multi Editor* give the new model a name (which will appear in the list of plugin models on the *FitPage*) and brief description (to appear under the *Details* button on the *FitPage*).
-The model name must not contain spaces (use underscores to separate words if necessary) and if it is longer than ~25 characters the name will not display in full in the list of models.
-Now select two built-in models, as p1 and p2, and the required operator, '+' or '*' between them.
+In the *Easy Sum/Multi Editor* give the new model a function name (which will appear in the list of plugin models on the *FitPage*) and brief description (to appear under the *Details* button on the *FitPage*).
+The model name must not contain spaces (use underscores to separate words if necessary) and if it is longer than ~40 characters the name will not display in full in the list of models.
+Now select two built-in models, as Model1 (p1) and Model2 (p2), and the required operator, '+' or '*' between them.
 Finally, click the *Apply* button to generate and test the model, and then click *Close*.

 Any changes to a plugin model generated in this way only become effective *after* it is re-selected from the plugin models drop-down menu on the FitPage.
 If the model is not listed you can force a recompilation of the plugins by selecting *Fitting* > *Plugin Model Operations* > *Load Plugin Models*.

 .. warning::